I've made myself and a million; but I'm damned if I made you.

 - Two very prominent families have done this in the United States, the Kennedys (who obviously produced John F. Kennedy as well as several other politicians) and the Rockefellers (who produced several congressmen, senators, and two governors, one of whom became Vice President) springboarded to political positions from the wealth they made or inherited.

 - Overseas Chinese have a number of these.
 Which makes sense.
 Guess which language the word tycoon came from?

 - If you're trying to be semantic by saying tycoon came from Chinese via Japanese, consider that Japan has had zaibatsu since the Meiji Restorationnote .
-The Big Four (Sumitomo, Mitsui, Mitsubishi, and Yasuda) dictated much if not most of Imperial Japan's policies (at least until the military nationalized much of their assets in World War Two) and were each ultimately controlled by a single family — there were also several "second-tier" zaibatsu such as Kawasaki, Nakajima, Nissan, and Nomura that operated similarly to the Big Four business-wise but weren't controlled by single families.
+The Big Four (Sumitomo, Mitsui, Mitsubishi, and Yasuda) dictated much if not most of Imperial Japan's policies (at least until the military nationalized much of their assets in World War II) and were each ultimately controlled by a single family — there were also several "second-tier" zaibatsu such as Kawasaki, Nakajima, Nissan, and Nomura that operated similarly to the Big Four business-wise but weren't controlled by single families.